Warthog Hunting in South Africa

 Shot placement for warthog hunting

-The average cost of a Warthog is $450.
-African hunting packages often include a Warthog Trophy.
+The average price for hunting a Warthog is $450.
+South African hunting packages often include a Warthog.

 All-Inclusive $4000 Starter African Safari Package for seven trophies and eight days hunting.
-(Inclusive of a Warthog Trophy)
+(Inclusive of a Warthog)

-The African Warthog hunting package includes a licensed hunting guide, a hunting license, and all permits.
+The African Warthog hunt package includes a licensed hunting guide, a hunting license, and all permits.

 Trophy shot in the Eastern cape South Africa with Nick Bowker Hunting